Cadaei-Yuvxvs/OSHy-X/JOSS_paper/OSHy-X.md

 Hypothalamic-ForniX (`OSHy-X`) atlases and tool for multi-atlas fusion segmentation for 3T and 7T.
 The atlases are based on 20 manual segmentations, which we demonstrate have high interrater agreement.
-The versatility of the `OSHy-X` tool allows segmentation and volumetric analysis for different field strengths and contrasts.
-We also demonstrate that `OSHy-X` segmentation has higher Dice overlaps (3T and 7T inputs: p<0005, p<0.005) than a deep-learning segmentation method for the hypothalamus [@Billot:2020].
+The versatility of the `OSHy-X` tool allows segmentation and volumetric analysis of the hypothalamus and fornix from MRI scans.
+We also demonstrate that `OSHy-X` segmentation outperforms a deep-learning segmentation method for the hypothalamus [@Billot:2020].
 We have previously demonstrated the use of `OSHy-X` on a cohort of 329 non-neurodegenerative control participants and 42 patients with ALS to investigate reduced hypothalamic volume and its association with appetite, hypermetabolism and weight loss [@Chang:2021].

 # Statement of need